Thank you for sending your enquiry! One of our team members will contact you shortly.

 Materials Properties and Doping

-- Transition from energy levels to energy bands
+- Transition from energy levels to energy bands in semiconductor materials

 - Characteristics of crystalline, polycrystalline, and amorphous semiconductors

-- Miller indices for material identification
+- Use of Miller indices for crystallographic orientation

 - Properties of common semiconductors used in government technologies

-- Behavior of free carriers in semiconductors
+- Behavior of free carriers within semiconductor materials

 Rudiments of Quantum Mechanics

-- Principles of quantum confinement
+- Phenomenon of quantum confinement in nanostructures

-- Phenomena of quantum tunneling and reflection
+- Mechanisms of quantum tunneling and reflection

-- Calculation of density of states
+- Calculation of density of states for semiconductors

 Equilibrium Carrier Concentration

-- Evaluation of Fermi-Dirac integrals
+- Evaluation of Fermi-Dirac integrals for accurate carrier concentration calculations

-- Impact of doping density on carrier concentration
+- Impact of doping density on carrier concentration in semiconductors

-- Influence of temperature on carrier concentration
+- Influence of temperature on carrier concentration for government applications

 Carrier Transport, Generation, and Recombination

-- Mechanisms of carrier recombination and generation
+- Processes of carrier recombination and generation in semiconductors for government use

 The Semiconductor Equations

-- Mathematical formulation of semiconductor behavior
+- Understanding the mathematical formulation of semiconductor behavior

 - Construction and interpretation of energy band diagrams

-- Concept and application of quasi-Fermi levels
+- Concept of quasi-Fermi levels in semiconductors for government applications

 Summary and Next Steps